-- 2.3.1 Further information on the volume of traffic of each type forecast to be generated by the Proposed Works is contained within ES Chapter 9.
-However, peak traffic volumes are described below in order to provide an indication of traffic volumes of HGVs and LVs during construction. - 2.3.2 Generally, construction activities will be undertaken during daytime periods only, from Monday to Friday 7.00 am 7.00 pm (including an hour set up and hour shut down).
-No bank holiday or weekend working will be undertaken, unless agreed with the Local Planning Authority. - 2.3.3 There may be some periods of extended or 24-hour working, for example oil filling of the transformer.
+- 2.3.2 Generally, construction activities would be carried out from Monday to Friday 7am-7pm (including an hour set up and hour shut down) and 8am-6pm on Saturdays.
+Prior agreement will be required from the Local Planning Authority for any works on a Sunday. - 2.3.3 There may be some periods of extended or 24-hour working, for example oil filling of the transformer.
 However, this would be by agreement with the Local Planning Authority.